mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 And then the world is coming up.
 Alright?

 But ignorance...
-According to *The Awakening of Faith*, ignorance is the bottom of the *alayavijnana*, exactly the bottom of the *alayavijnana*.
+According to *The Awakening of Faith*, ignorance is the bottom of the *ālāyavijñāna*, exactly the bottom of the *ālāyavijñāna*.
 Which is *very* close to *tathāgatagarbha*, so-called *eternity*.
-So that is a real partition between *tathāgatagarbha* and *alayavijnana*.
+So that is a real partition between *tathāgatagarbha* and *ālāyavijñāna*.
 And then when something goes through this partition – something happens.

 So that is *ignorance*, we say.
 We don’t know *what* [it is].
 Ignorance comes into existence by causes and conditions, conditioned elements – *that* we can say.
 Because we cannot trace back to [where ignorance comes from].